Penelope: Role in the Telegony

-Role in other myths

-Penelope also appears in the lost Greek epic Telegony that does not survive except in a summary, but that was attributed to Eugamon or Eugammon of Cyrene and written as a sequel to the Odyssey.
-According to this epic, Odysseus had a son called Telegonus with Circe when he was on her island.
-When Telegonus had grown to manhood, Circe sent him in search of Odysseus.
+Penelope also appears in the lost Greek epic Telegony, which survives only in a summary.
+The poem's contents fell chronologically after those of the Odyssey.
+In this epic, Odysseus had a son called Telegonus with Circe when he was on her island.
+When Telegonus grew to manhood, Circe sent him in search of Odysseus.
 Shipwrecked on Ithaca by a storm, Telegonus misidentified the island and, assailed by hunger, began plundering it.
 Odysseus and his oldest son, Telemachus, defended their city and, in the ensuing melée, Telegonus accidentally killed his father with a lance tipped with the venomous spine of a stingray.
 After discovering the identity of his father, Telegonus brought Telemachus and Penelope to Circe's island.
-Here, Athena ordered the marriage of Telemachus to Telegonus's mother, the enchantress Circe, while Telegonus married the new widowed Penelope.
+Here, Athena ordered the marriage of Telemachus to Telegonus's mother, the enchantress Circe, while Telegonus married the newly widowed Penelope.
 After burying Odysseus, Circe made the other three immortal.
 According to Hyginus, Penelope and Telegonus had a son called Italus who, according to some accounts, gave his name to Italy.
 This legend inspired Sophocles's lost tragedy Odysseus Acanthoplex.

+Later sources

 In some early sources such as Pindar, Pan's parents are Apollo and Penelope.
 Herodotus, Cicero, Apollodorus, and Hyginus all describe Hermes and Penelope as his parents.
 Pausanias records the story that Penelope had in fact been unfaithful to Odysseus, who banished her to Mantineia upon his return.
 In the 5th century AD Nonnus names Pan's mother as Penelope of Mantineia in Arcadia.
 Other sources report that Penelope had slept with all 108 suitors in Odysseus's absence, and gave birth to Pan as a result.
 This myth reflects the folk etymology that equates Pan's name (Πάν) with the Greek word for "all" (πᾶν).
 (Note: The Homeric Hymn to Pan is the earliest known example of such wordplay: It suggests that Pan’s name was based on the fact that he delighted “all” of the gods.)
 The Odyssey carefully suppresses this variant tradition.